Node.js: What you might be tempted to do

 👋 Welcome to the Stackhero documentation!

-• Deploy your application in seconds with a simple git push.
+• Deploy your application to production in seconds with a simple git push.
+No additional tools or manual configuration required.

-• Use your own domain name and benefit from the automatic configuration of HTTPS certificates for enhanced security.
+• Use your own domain and benefit from automatic HTTPS certificate setup, ensuring your application is secure without any extra steps.

-• Get optimal performance and robust security thanks to a private and dedicated VM.
+• Experience optimal performance and enhanced security thanks to a private, dedicated VM.

-Save time and simplify your life: it only takes 5 minutes to try Stackhero's Node.js cloud hosting solution!
+Save time and simplify your operations: it only takes a few minutes to try out Stackhero's Node.js cloud hosting solution!

 Initially, you might consider writing your credentials directly in your code, like this: